-When people ask me what I do, they often follow up with the questions “What do graphic designers do?”.
-Some of you might think it’s a stupid question, but honestly, I was at that point some time as well, so, let’s talk about it.
+When people ask us what I do, they often follow up with the questions “What do graphic designers do?”
+Some of you might think it’s a silly question, but honestly, I was at that point some time as well, so, let’s talk about it.

 When I was around 11, I was exposed to the “having your own website” trend and started my own websites, hosted on beepworld.de (I can’t believe that page still exists!).
 When I was around 13, I got tired of free template websites, and started learning HTML on my own.
 And that’s how I first dipped my toes in web design.

 Now, I didn’t know I could have a career by mixing these two.
-I had never heard about the term “graphic designer”, so, I figured I would just study fashion design and bring my designs to live through it, and having website making as a useful skill on the side.
-And then a friend introduced me to Photoshop, and told me that’s what graphic designers used, and I was like “What kind of designers?
+I had never heard about the term “graphic designer”.
+I figured I would just study fashion design and bring my designs to live through it, and building websites could be a useful skill on the side.
+But then a friend introduced me to Photoshop, and told me that this is what graphic designers use.
+I was like “What kind of designers?
 Graphics designers?
 I have to look into that!”.
-And indeed, it was what I had been looking for, a career where I got to draw stuff, make it into graphics, and put it on websites.
+And indeed, it was what I had been looking for: a career where I got to draw stuff, make it into graphics, and put it on websites.
 It was pretty much what I was already doing for fun, but I could make a career out of it!

-When I finally started college and was aiming for my Graphic Design degree.
+I finally started college and was aiming for my Graphic Design degree.
 I was already doing some freelancing, based on the HTML and Photoshop skills I had taught myself.
-I was pretty sure I was going to breeze through the career because, you know, I was already a designer.
-With my HTML and Photoshop I was unstoppable.
-Well, my first digital graphics class was a vector-based curriculum, all on Illustrator.
+I certainly thought that I was going to breeze through the career because, you know, I was already a designer.
+I felt unstoppable with my HTML and Photoshop.
+Well, turns out that my first digital graphics class was a vector-based curriculum, all on Illustrator.
 I had never touched Illustrator, and I had no idea what a vector was!
-Composition, Geometry, Typography, Art History, what was I getting myself into?
+Composition, Geometry, Typography, Art History…what was I getting myself into?

 Graphic Designers Everywhere!